zaehk/TRZNetworking/README.md

 ```

-You can implement URLRequestConfiguration protocol in an enum for example, so in the same file you can have different api calls that are related (for example api calls regarding a social network posts):
+You can implement URLRequestConfiguration protocol in an enum for example, so in the same file you can have different api calls that are related.
+For example api calls regarding a social network posts (create, delete, update, list...):

 ```
 enum PostsConfig: URLRequestConfiguration {